NotKaskus/express-api-template/README.md

 ## Project Structure
 ```
 ├── src/                  	 * all source code in here
 	└── config/           	 * all configuration file here
 	|  └── settings.js      * configuration database
 	└── middleware          * all file handlers here
 	└── routes/           	 * all file route here
 	|   └── index.js            	* register all route
 	|   └── v1/      	    	* register all api route
 	|      └── canvas/          	    	* all the canvas routes
 	|      └── info/     	                * all the info routes
+	|      └── index.js     	        * register canvas and info routes to api route
+	└── app.js/           	 * the entry point of the Express application
+	└── server.js            * this file starts your web server.
 	└── utils/            	 * all utils file here
 ```